News

 Missed-Call Scam Hits Ireland

-The scammers milked money from consumers by sending missed calls appearing as numbers from the 086 network but, when the phone owners returned the call, they were being connected to a premium rate number in Slovenia.
-The missed calls were made to mobile phone numbers which were randomly generated by a computer and then machine dialled.
-Returning the calls could be costly as the connection charge is believed to be in excess of 2 euro, with similar rates for each additional minute spent on the line.
+The scammers milked money from consumers by sending missed calls appearing as numbers from the 086 network but, when the phone owners returned the call, they were connected to a premium rate number in Slovenia.
+The missed calls were made to mobile phone numbers which were randomly generated by a computer and then machine-dialled.
+Returning the calls could be costly, as the connection charge is believed to be in excess of 2 euros, with similar rates for each additional minute spent on the line.

 Victims are likely to be reimbursed by their providers for any charges incurred.
 Irish mobile users with 087 numbers were targeted by the scam.